Nunes: From Truth Social to the President's Intelligence Advisory Committee

 This is not fair.

-And what they've by writing their fake news stories, making up their own headlines, just purposely not actually just reading our quarterly financial results that are public.
+by writing their fake news stories, making up their own headlines, just purposely not actually just reading our quarterly financial results that are public.
+And

-And, you know, we, you know, we have to explain everything there.
+we have to explain everything there.
+It's the law.

-you know, we're suffering from this derangement of just relentlessly attacking us, our movement, our company.
+you know, suffering from this derangement of just relentlessly attacking us, our movement, our company.

 someone someday should be asking, How on earth did these guys build this company for this little amount of money when you compare it to, you know,